nibalizer/falco-workshop/workshop.md

 ### Setting up helm

+Installing the Helm Client (helm)

-You should have the `helm` client installed already.
-Verify with `which helm` on the command line.
-If you don't have `helm` already, you can follow the instructions [here](https://github.com/IBM/helm101/tree/master/tutorial/Lab0).
+You may have the `helm` client installed already, however, we want version 3 of helm.
+Verify with `which helm` and `helm version` on the command line.
+If you have `helm` version 3 already, skip to "Using the helm chart"

+The Helm client (`helm`) can be installed from source or pre-built binary releases.
+In this lab, we are going to use the pre-built binary release (Linux amd64) from the Helm community.
+Refer to the [Helm install docs](https://helm.sh/docs/intro/install/) for more details.

+1. Download the [latest release of Helm v3](https://github.com/helm/helm/releases) for your environment, the steps below are for `Linux amd64`, adjust the examples as needed for your environment.

+2. Unpack it: `$ tar -zxvf helm-v3.<x>.<y>-linux-amd64.tgz`.

+3. Find the helm binary in the unpacked directory, and move it to its desired location: `mv linux-amd64/helm /usr/local/bin/helm`.
+It is best if the location you copy to is pathed, as it avoids having to path the helm commands.

+4. The Helm client is now installed and can be tested with the command, `helm help`.

 ### Using the helm chart